cc9404/SQL_analysis_ethan_chou/02_website_performance_sources/05_analyzing_landing_page_tests/README.md

 ## 📌 Business Problem & Context

-Following the initial bounce rate analysis showing a high ~59% bounce rate on `/home`, the marketing team launched a new landing page (`/lander-1`) to improve engagement[cite: 1, 2].
+Following the initial bounce rate analysis showing a high ~59% bounce rate on `/home`, the marketing team launched a new landing page (`/lander-1`) to improve engagement.
 Management requested an A/B test evaluation to determine whether `/lander-1` successfully reduces bounce rates for paid nonbrand search visitors.

 ---